 Friday: Explore Rome’s Ancient Past

 To kick off your weekend adventure, opt for breakfast at your hotel — you’ll want to start the day early to catch your first sight as crowd-free as possible.
-Rome spans more than 2,500 years of history, so it’s fitting to start at the birthplace of the Roman Empire.
+Rome spans more than 2,500 years of storied history, so it’s fitting to start at the birthplace of the Roman Empire.
 A single ticket grants you access to the Colosseum, the Roman Forum and the Palatine Hill — book it in advance and plan to get there as soon as the sites open.
-While the ancient ruins are impressive to see, there’s not much signage explaining what the various temples and other structures in the Forum were used for, so you might want to hire a guide to bring the stories of ancient Rome to life.
-Imago Artis has some of the best guides in town.

-In the evening, slow down and savor an aperitivo like the locals do.
-For excellent people-watching, grab a front-row seat at one of the little cafés on Piazza della Madonna dei Monti, such as La Bottega del Caffè, where salty snacks come with the spritzes.
-Or head to the quieter side of Monti for creative cocktails at Drink Kong, which was inspired by 1980s Japan and has claimed a spot on the World’s 50 Best Bars list, thanks to its trailblazing proprietor Patrick Pistolesi.
-If the aperitivo snacks don’t cut it for dinner, consider a hearty pasta at Ai Tre Scalini, where the interiors are cozy and the wine list is 100 percent Italian.
+In the evening, slow down and savor an aperitivo, a snack and pre-dinner drink, like the locals do.
+For excellent people-watching, grab a front-row seat at one of the little cafés on Piazza della Madonna dei Monti, such as La Casetta a Monti.
+Or stroll Via Giovanni Lanza and sit for a drink at Drink Kong, with interiors inspired by 1980s Japan, a mood-themed menu, a spot on the World’s 50 Best Bars list.

 Saturday: See the Vatican’s Artistic Treasures

-Next, stroll along the Tiber, stopping to admire Castel Sant’Angelo and the Ponte Sant’Angelo, lined with statues of angels designed by 17th-century sculptor Gian Lorenzo Bernini.
-Keep walking south until you reach Trastevere, one of Rome’s most picturesque neighborhoods, known for its quaint cobblestone streets and popular trattorias and bars.
+Next, stroll along the Tiber River, stopping to admire Castel Sant’Angelo and the Ponte Sant’Angelo, lined with statues of angels designed by 17th-century sculptor Gian Lorenzo Bernini.

 Sunday: Immerse Yourself in Baroque Rome in the Centro Storico

 Start the day at Roscioli Caffè, where you can try a maritozzo, the quintessential Roman pastry.
 A soft bun split down the middle and filled with cream, it’s perfect with a cappuccino for breakfast.
 Afterward, walk toward Campo de’ Fiori to see the open-air market, operating only in the mornings.
-Stroll along Via Giulia, the picturesque street created by Pope Julius II (the same pope who commissioned the Sistine Chapel) to link the Centro Storico to the Vatican.
+Enjoy Stroll along Via Giulia, the picturesque street created by Pope Julius II (the same pope who commissioned the Sistine Chapel) to link the Centro Storico to the Vatican.

 From there, head over to Piazza Navona, the bustling oval piazza where you can admire Bernini’s Fountain of the Four Rivers.
 The streets surrounding it are lined with shops, restaurants and churches such as Santa Maria della Pace, which houses yet more frescoes by Raphael.
 Then make your way over to the Pantheon to see the great Renaissance master’s tomb.
 Now a Catholic church, it’s actually Rome’s best-preserved ancient temple, and its iconic dome and oculus have inspired architecture the world over.